The Silmarillion: Quenta Silmarillion

 Fëanor swore an oath of vengeance against Melkor and anyone who withheld the Silmarils from him, even the Valar, and made his seven sons do the same.
 He persuaded most of the Noldor to pursue Melkor, whom Fëanor renamed Morgoth, to Middle-earth.
-Fëanor's sons seized ships from the Teleri, killing many of them, and betrayed others of the Noldor, leaving them to make a perilous passage on foot across the dangerous ice of the Helcaraxe.
+Fëanor's sons seized ships from the Teleri, killing many of them, and betrayed others of the Noldor, leaving them to make a perilous passage on foot across the dangerous ice of the Helcaraxë.

+The elves who did not go to Valinor, the Sindar, settled in Beleriand and traded with the dwarves.
+The Maia Melian set a magical protection, the Girdle of Melian, around the realm of Doriath.

 Upon arriving in Middle-earth, the Noldor defeated Melkor's army, though Fëanor was killed by Balrogs.
 After a period of peace, Melkor attacked the Noldor but was placed in a tight siege, which held for nearly 400 years.

 The Noldor built up kingdoms throughout Beleriand.
-Fëanor's firstborn Maedhros wisely chose to live in the east away from the rest of their kin, knowing that they would easily be provoked into war if they lived too close to their kinsmen.
+Fëanor's firstborn Maedhros wisely chose to move himself and his brothers to the east, away from the rest of their kin, knowing that they would easily be provoked into war if they lived too close to their kinsmen.
 Fingolfin and his eldest son Fingon lived in the northwest.
 Fingolfin's second son Turgon and Turgon's cousin Finrod built hidden kingdoms, after receiving visions from the Vala Ulmo.
 Finrod hewed cave dwellings which became the realm of Nargothrond, while Turgon discovered a hidden vale surrounded by mountains, and chose that to build the city of Gondolin.

+Maeglin, grandson of Fingolfin and son of the dark elf Eöl, had a hopeless love for his first cousin Idril, whom he could not marry.
+He moved to Gondolin and became close to Turgon.

 Because of the secrecy of the Elvish cities of Beleriand, they were more secure from Melkor's armies.
 Turgon took great care to keep Gondolin secret, and it was one of the last Elven strongholds to fall.